 Diving is a mystery-filled adventure in somewhat of a secret underwater world.
 But night diving is on a whole ‘nother level (and not the sort of level I want on my bucket list).
 Because—let’s be real—if a shark is going to have me for dinner, I’d rather see it coming.
 Derek, on the other hand, was stoked at the chance to see an octopus and even possibly spear some lionfish.

 Before rolling off the back of the moving boat like a platoon of navy seals, the dive master offered one final word of advice:

-“It’s going to be pitch black down there; you won’t be able to see your hand in front of your face.
-So, if you get disoriented, just feel for your bubbles.
-THEY ALWAYS GO UP.
+“It’s going to be pitch black down there,” he warned.
+“You won’t be able to see your hand in front of your face.
+So, if you get disoriented, just feel for your bubbles—THEY ALWAYS GO UP.
 When in doubt, your bubbles will point you back to the surface.”

 Can we be honest here?
-Just because someone follows Jesus doesn’t mean they’re immune from waves of doubt.
-Sometimes we forget what we believe, or question why we believe it.
-Sometimes we’re drowning in a sea of busyness or distraction and simply don’t give it much thought.
+Just because someone follows Jesus does not mean they’re immune from waves of doubt.
+(I’ve certainly done my share of thrashing against the current of uncertainty.)
+Sometimes, we forget what we believe or question why we believe it.
+Sometimes, we’re drowning in a sea of busyness or distraction and simply don’t give it much thought.
 The once-clear waters can turn murky and dim—leaving almost zero visibility.

 That’s why we all need bubbles.

 Bubbles to look for when we get disoriented.
 Bubbles that point us back to the surface when we can’t remember which way is up.
 Bubbles that lead us to the wide open spaces of fresh and abundant air.

 *Disclaimer: I’m no expert, no scholar, no professional.
 In fact, my goals for today include showering, making tacos, and keeping the kids alive.
 But I do recognize my dire need for oxygen.

 So here are a few of my personal “bubbles.”
 You’re welcome to take a peek at what keeps me breathing…